minhdang26403/minimal-mistakes/_posts/2021-11-21-heaps-heapsort.md

 # Conclusion

 Heapsort is a comparison-based sorting algorithm that can run in $O(n \lg n)$ time.
 It is generally preferred over merge sort because heapsort is an in-place sorting algorithm.
 In addition, the heap data structure used in heapsort has many useful applications.
-In the next post, we will discuss other data structures and provide a lower bound for the running time of sorting algorithms.
+In next posts, we will discuss other data structures and provide a lower bound for the running time of sorting algorithms.

 References
 ---